Chinese ritual mastery traditions

 Chinese ritual mastery traditions, also referred to as ritual teachings (法教 (fǎjiào), sometimes rendered as "Faism"), Folk Taoism (民間道教 (Mínjiàn Dàojiào)), or Red Taoism (mostly in east China and Taiwan), constitute a large group of Chinese orders of ritual officers who operate within the Chinese folk religion but outside the institutions of official Taoism.
 The "masters of rites", the fashi (法師), are also known in east China as hongtou daoshi (紅頭道士), meaning "redhead" or "redhat" daoshi ("masters of the Tao"), contrasting with the wutou daoshi (烏頭道士), "blackhead" or "blackhat" priests, of Zhengyi Taoism who were historically ordained by the Celestial Master.

 Zhengyi Taoism and Faism are often grouped together under the category of "daoshi and fashi ritual traditions" (道法二門道壇).
 Although the two types of priests have the same roles in Chinese society—in that they can marry and they perform rituals for communities' temples or private homes—Zhengyi daoshi emphasize their Taoist tradition, distinguished from the vernacular tradition of the fashi.

 Ritual masters can be practitioners of tongji possession, healing, exorcism and jiao rituals (although historically they were excluded from performing the jiao liturgy).
 The only ones that are shamans (wu) are the fashi of the Lushan school.
+These Taoist are sometimes classified as “witches”, at times from more “orthodox” branches of religious Taoism.